awsdocs/aws-lambda-developer-guide/doc_source/with-s3-example.md

 1. Save the function code as `index.js` in a folder named `lambda-s3`\.

-1. Install the Sharp and Async libraries with npm\.
+1. Install the Sharp library with npm\.
 For Linux, use the following command\.

    ```
-   lambda-s3$ npm install async sharp
+   lambda-s3$ npm install sharp
    ```

    For macOS, use the following command\.

    ```
-   lambda-s3$ npm install --arch=x64 --platform=linux --target=12.13.0 async sharp
+   lambda-s3$ npm install --arch=x64 --platform=linux --target=12.13.0  sharp
    ```

    After you complete this step, you will have the following folder structure: